West Philadelphia Man Creates Map To Track Crime On Social Media

 “I’m too paranoid for that,” says Marty Henry.

-CBS 3 reached out to Philadelphia police to find out their take on the new idea, but they were not available for comment.
+CBS3 reached out to Philadelphia police to find out their take on the new idea, but they were not available for comment.